yaobinwen/robin_on_rails/tools/scons/README.md

 - `external environment`[DOC-7.1]: The same as Python's `os.environ`.
 - `construction environment`[DOC-7.2]: Contains values that affect SCons' behaviors (not the external compiler's or linker's).
 - `execution environment`[DOC-7.3]: Contains values that SCons sets when executing an external command (such as a compiler or linker) to build one or more targets.

+### Installing Files

+- `Install`[DOC-11]
+  - Installing a file is still considered a type of file "build."
+This is important when you remember that the default behavior of SCons is to build files in or below the current directory.
+  - Examples:
+    - Install one: `env.Install('/usr/bin', hello)`
+    - Install multiple: `env.Install('/usr/bin', [hello, goodbye])`
+- `InstallAs`[DOC-11.2]: Install a file under a different name.
+  - Examples:
+    - Install one: `env.InstallAs('/usr/bin/hello-new', hello)`.
+    - Install multiple using lists of the same length: `env.InstallAs(['/usr/bin/hello-new', '/usr/bin/goodbye-new'], [hello, goodbye])`.
+- `Alias`[DOC-11]: Define a pseudo-target of a real target.
+Example: `env.Alias('install', '/usr/bin')`.

 ## TODO